shubhamAW/calorie_counter_app/README.md

 10. for register head over to http://127.0.0.1:8000/register/ and register ..

+11. login with your login information

-11. after login you will able to do add food , profile and select food etc..
+12. after login you will able to do add food , profile and select food etc..

-12. output screens :
+13. output screens :

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/66414385/170868998-b543501e-aaf3-468d-bed7-50c47c1516f2.png">